 All notices required in this procedure will be made by personal service or certified mail, return receipt requested or by email (See Part Seven, Section 32) if a board/association has adopted electronic notification.

 The Executive Officer (Professional Standards Administrator) shall notify the respondent that he/she must file a written reply in response to the arbitration request within (generally 15) days of the date of the mailing to the respondent.
-Along with the reply the respondent shall submit a deposit not exceeding $500.00.
+Along with the reply the respondent shall submit a deposit of $500 when the dispute is submitted to NYSAR.
 The deposit may be returned or may be retained by the board/association to be used toward the cost of the arbitration hearing (local board option) The Executive Officer (Professional Standards Administrator) shall send a copy of the response not sooner than fifteen (15) days nor later than twenty-one (21) days after mailing notice to the respondent of the request for arbitration.

 NOTICE OF HEARING: